-Single-cell RNA sequencing (scRNA-seq) method provides unprecedented expression details for individual cells, however, the crucial spatial features are often missing.
-We present SpaOTsc, a toolbox relying on structured optimal transport to recover spatial properties of the scRNA-seq data by utilizing other spatial measurements of a small number of genes.
-Space-constrained cell-cell communications and intercellular gene-gene information flows are inferred using methods of partial information decomposition and ensemble of trees.
+Single-cell RNA sequencing (scRNA-seq) provides unprecedented expression details for individual cells; however, crucial spatial information is lost .
+We present SpaOTsc, a toolbox relying on structured optimal transport to recover spatial properties of scRNA-seq data by utilizing other spatial measurements of a small number of genes.
+Space-constrained cell-cell communications and intercellular gene-gene information flows are inferred using partial information decomposition and ensemble of trees.
 (3 sentences and no more than 70 words)

-The diverse structures and functions of the multicellular organisms are results of regulated heterogeneity among cells that form the tissues.
-The single-cell transcriptomics methods enable analysis of all gene expressions in individual cells to scrutinize such heterogeneity1.
-While dissociating tissues into single cells is critical to high-throughput genomics, the crucial spatial information is often lost.
-On the other hand, measuring gene expressions in intact tissues provide spatial resolutions, however, the small number of genes examined need to be selected in advance.
+The diverse structures and functions of multicellular organisms arise from regulated heterogeneity among cells that form tissues.
+Single-cell transcriptomic methods enable analysis of the heterogeneity of gene expressions in individual cells1.
+Dissociating tissues into single cells is a necessary step for high-throughput genomics, but this causes loss of crucial spatial information.
+Measuring gene expression in intact tissues provide spatial resolutions; however, the small number of genes examined need to be selected in advance.
 Is it possible to provide spatial information for the single cells with transcriptomics measured?

-Recently computational methods have been developed, attempting to equip the single cells in scRNA-seq data with spatial information using other spatial imaging data (e.g. in situ hybridization).
-For example, the spatial information might be provided at the cell cluster levels by identifying spatial domains with coherent gene expressions in spatial imaging data in connection with scRNA-seq data2.
-At individual cell level, a similarity measurement based on correlation coefficients3 or correspondence scores4 between the commonly examined genes in both spatial imaging data and scRNA-seq data was used to reconstruct spatial gene expressions or map cells in scRNA-seq data to their potential spatial origins.
-Posterior probability estimates were carried out on spatial data described by a mixture model5 or simplified to one-dimensional bins6 to assign individual cells with their spatial origins.
-Canonical correlation was used to connect cells in scRNA-seq data with locations in spatial data7 to identify anchors across the two datasets through data integration8, and non-negative matrix factorization method could also be used to construct common low-dimensional spaces of multiple datasets9.
+Recent computational methods have attempted to pair scRNA-seq data with spatial information using other spatial imaging data (e.g. in situ hybridization).
+Spatial information was inferred at the cell cluster levels by identifying spatial domains with coherent gene expressions in spatial imaging data combined with scRNA-seq data2.
+At an individual cell level, a similarity measurement based on correlation coefficients3 or correspondence scores4 between commonly examined genes in both spatial imaging data and scRNA-seq data was used to reconstruct spatial gene expression or map cells in scRNA-seq data to their potential spatial origins.
+Posterior probability estimates on spatial data described by a mixture model5 or simplified to one-dimensional bins6 were used to assign spatial origins to individual cells .
+Canonical correlation was used to connect cells in scRNA-seq data to their locations in spatial data7 to identify anchors across the both datasets through data integration8.
+Finally, non-negative matrix factorization method could also be used to construct common low-dimensional spaces of multiple datasets9.
 The goal of those existing methods is to assign individual cells in scRNA-seq data with estimated spatial origins in a tissue.

 Here, we present a different method to integrate the spatial data using optimal transport10 with scRNA-seq data (SpaOTsc).
-Recently, optimal transport has been applied to inferring developmental trajectories from scRNA-seq data11 and handling batch effects12.
-In this study we utilize a modified optimal transport method to infer spatial distances between individual cells in scRNA-seq data in addition to mapping those cells to the spatial origins.
+Recently, optimal transport has been applied to various problems such as inferring developmental trajectories from scRNA-seq data11 and handling batch effects12.
+In this study we utilize a modified optimal transport method to not only infer spatial distances between individual cells in scRNA-seq data but also map those cells to their spatial origins.

 Unlike existing approaches that emphasizes a “score” connecting individual cells and the spatial locations in pairs, SpaOTsc treats the two datasets as two distributions, and uses dissimilarity measurements within each dataset to refine a mapping between these two distributions through the structured optimal transport13, leading to probability distributions of individual cells over space (Fig. 1a).
-Next, the spatial distance between any two cells in the scRNA-seq data, referred to as cell-cell distance, is inferred through computing the Wasserstein distance between these distributions (Fig. 1b), and the distance is then used for cell spatial clustering.
-Similarly, by interpreting genes as distributions over single cells equipped with the cell-cell distance, one can quantify the difference between two spatial gene expression patterns to classify expression patterns for a gene spatial atlas.
+Next, the spatial distance between any two cells in the scRNA-seq data, referred to as the cell-cell distance, is inferred by computing the Wasserstein distance between these distributions (Fig. 1b), which is then used for spatial cell clustering.
+Similarly, by interpreting genes as distributions over cells annotated with cell-cell distance, one can quantify the differences between spatial gene expression patterns to generate a spatial gene atlas.